diodechain/website/_posts/2020-02-29-Highlights-of-SustainWeb3-Event-in-Denver-Colorado.md

 We recently made a [demo video](https://youtu.be/Zibg-6CClc4) where our engineers demonstrated how to use Diode’s Go client do a live video streaming.
 Check out our [Github repository](https://github.com/diodechain), give it a try, and let us know how it turns out for you!

 Also, CTO [Dominic Letz](https://twitter.com/dominicletz) put out a development update this month in a [blog post](https://diode.io/diode/Diode-February-Update-20048/).
-Some of the key updates included in the blog post are: we recently launched a MetaMask compatible Testnet Explorer, launched a Web3 gateway that allows proxying traffic directly into the Diode-Mesh-Network without the need to locally install a client, launched a feelt development interface as part of our efforts in pushing forward our Testnet Explorer, as well as deployed a simple Blockchain Name System (BNS) contract on the Diode Testnet.
+Some of the key updates included in the blog post are: we recently launched a MetaMask compatible Prenet Explorer, launched a Web3 gateway that allows proxying traffic directly into the Diode-Mesh-Network without the need to locally install a client, launched a feelt development interface as part of our efforts in pushing forward our Prenet Explorer, as well as deployed a simple Blockchain Name System (BNS) contract on the Diode Prenet.

 If you believe in the vast potential of a decentralized web, I invite you to join the Diode Telegram group.
 Follow our Twitter to get the latest development updates.